Most people spend around $1,0001 on a new mattress with $500-$1,500 being the mid-range2.

 But nowadays, consumers should be used to taking everything with a grain of salt.

-Yep, there are over 10,000 reviews on their own site that have a “verified” badge.
-But nobody is relying on reviews anymore, even though unbiased third-party verification tools would help with credibility.
+Yep, there are around 10,000 reviews on their own site that have a “verified” badge.
+But nobody is relying on reviews anymore (perhaps unbiased third-party verification tools would help with credibility).

 Seems too good to be true?
 Maybe.
 But maybe big dog owners just love this bed.

-But I sure can tell you about actually living with this bed for over 2 years and the daily abuse it endures with my 100-pound Rottweiler.
+But I sure can tell you about actually living with this bed for over 4 years and the daily abuse it endures with my nearly 100-pound Rottweiler.

 I’ll just tell you what I like about it and what I didn’t like.